 (10) Restrictions on Billing by Limited Licensees.
 In a training program, a full licensee may bill for the services of a limited licensee, but only if such services are rendered as part of the training program under the direct supervision of a full licensee.
 Except as provided in the preceding sentence, no one may bill for the services of a limited licensee, but the salary of a limited licensee may constitute part of a health care facility's service charges.

 (11) Volunteer License.

 (a) Purpose.
 In order to encourage physician volunteerism and to serve the public health, the Board establishes a Volunteer License category.
+The Board shall determine whether an applicant is, qualified, competent and of good moral character in order to hold a volunteer license to practice medicine.
 To qualify for a volunteer license, an applicant shall satisfy the prerequisites for a full initial license as set forth in 243 CMR 2.02(1), except for 243 CMR 2.02(1)(l).
 In satisfaction of 243 CMR 2.02(1)(k), the candidate shall pay a Volunteer License application fee, if one is established by the secretary of administration and finance pursuant to M.G.L. c.
 7, § 3B.
 The Board may require that the applicant successfully pass a clinical skills assessment or other professional evaluation of clinical competency.
 The Volunteer License is chosen voluntarily by the applicant, and the Board shall not involuntarily impose this license status on an applicant or licensee.

 1. Serving the Public Health.
 As part of the application for a volunteer license, a candidate shall submit the following information: